captain-ray/EduQuiz_Question_Answering_System/README.md

 1. Document(2 fields)?
 1st field-text , 2nd filed-url? // **one field, url+text!**
 2. Is it user allowed to choose any indexing strategy?
 3. Where should we use the 'query', 'answer'?
-4. Does the baseline system need to "pre-process" the query?
+4. **Does the baseline system need to "pre-process" the query?** // not for baseline system, baseline system only needs the default query
-5. How to implement the feature of "highlighting set of matching passage text for the query"?
+5. **How to implement the feature of "highlighting set of matching passage text for the query"?**
+6. **For Baseline System, simply get final query from the 'Lecene.search.Query'?** //yes

 ------